MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-your-app-to-the-latest-advertising-libraries.md

 ---
 author: mcleanbyron
 description: Learn how to update your app to use the latest supported Microsoft advertising libraries and make sure that your app continues to receive banner ads.
-title: Update your app to the latest ad libraries ms.author: mcleans ms.date: 02/08/2017 ms.topic: article ms.prod: windows ms.technology: uwp
+title: Update your app to the latest Microsoft advertising libraries ms.author: mcleans ms.date: 02/08/2017 ms.topic: article ms.prod: windows ms.technology: uwp
-keywords: windows 10, uwp, ads, advertising, AdControl, AdMediatorControl, migrate ms.assetid: f8d5b2ad-fcdb-4891-bd68-39eeabdf799c
+keywords: windows 10, uwp, ads, advertising, AdControl, AdMediatorControl, migrate
 ---

-# Update your app to the latest ad libraries
+# Update your app to the latest Microsoft advertising libraries

 Only the following SDKs are supported for showing banner ads from Microsoft advertising in your apps by using an **AdControl** or **AdMediatorControl**: